fdiengdoh/lotka-voltera/README.md

 $y_0 = 15.0$

 # Plotting the Result
 gnuplot is used for plotting the result obtained from the simulation.
+After the result is obtained, gnuplot is set to output in svg and also in png.
+The svg files are given below, while you can also look for png files in [images](/images) directory.

 **[X],[Y] vs Time (t) plot**